fbpx

 A Norwegian Prima Review: Live Entertainment

 Undoubtedly, there was so much to do on the Norwegian Prima!
-There were so many things I wanted to do that I didn’t have time for, and the entertainment alone is a reason to rebook this Texas cruise out of Galveston.
+There were so many things I wanted to do that I didn’t have time for, and the entertainment venues alone are a reason to rebook this Texas cruise out of Galveston.

 Related Posts: Fun Things to Do in Galveston